jjmedinaariza/modelling_book/docs/01-intro.md

 These results printed in the may console may not make too much sense to you at this point.
 We will return to this next week, so do not worry.

 Go now to the global environment panel and left click on the data frame hate_crimes.
-This will open the data viewer in the top left section of RStudio.
+This will open the data viewer in the top left section of R Studio.
 What you get there is a spreadsheet with 12 variables and 51 observations.
 Each variable in this case is providing you with information (demographics, voting patterns, and hate crime) about each of the US states.

 ![](imgs/dataview.png)